Jamerrone/vscode-extension-demos/demo-3-lorem-ipsum-hater/README.md

 For this third demo, we are going to build an HTML Lorem Ipsum Hater.
 It will highlight every instance of the word "lorem" and each sentence where the word was found.
 This demo was quite complex to build and a lot of research was needed from my side to get it working the way I wanted/expected.

-The format for this demo/guide will also be a bit different than the previous ones.
+The format for this demo/guide will also be a bit different than in the previous ones.
 There is just a lot more code we need to get through so there will be less talking and more step by step instructions.
-There will be a lot of new functionality we did not discuss before so make sure you understand every new concept before continuing.
-I had a lot of fun getting everything working together so I hope you guys learn something from it.
+There will be a lot of new functionalities we did not discuss yet so make sure you understand every new concept before continuing.
+I had a lot of fun getting everything working together so I really hope you guys learn something new from it.

 ## Generating & Preparing your new extension

-I hope that by now you know what tooling is required in order to generate a new VS Code Extension, but if you don't please take a look at the [first demo](../demo-1-hello-world/README.md).
-So let's start by creating a new extension with the type of `New Extension (JavaScript)` or `New Extension (TypeScript)` by running:
+I hope that by now you know which tooling is required in order to generate a new VS Code Extension, but if you don't please take a look at the instructions from the [first demo](../demo-1-hello-world/README.md).
+Now, let's start by creating a new extension with the type of `New Extension (JavaScript)` or `New Extension (TypeScript)` by running:

 `yo code`